 L-R: Bill White and Bill Herrington

 After a long journey to publication, you don’t want to miss out on the satisfaction of a successful book event.
-So follow these eight tips and then – in Bill’s words – “Go big or go home!”
+So follow these ten tips and then – in Bill’s words – “Go big or go home!”

 Ella Ritchie is the founder of Stellar Communications Houston, a business communications and book publishing team that delivers quality, integrity, and reliability to nonfiction authors, business leaders, nonprofit organizations, and federal government agencies.
 Connect with her on LinkedInor Facebook, or check out the website for more information.